PHOTOS Interface in C++; Technical and Physics Documentation

 One should bear in mind that even for QED FSR alone, the discussion of the physics precision of the simulation result requires further checks.
-In the case of $Z$ decays, Refs.~\cite{Golonka:2005pn,Golonka:2006tw} may not be enough.
+In the case of $Z$ decays, Refs.~\cite{Golonka:2006tw,Golonka:2005pn} may not be enough.
 With increasing precision, the estimation of uncertainty becomes dependent on the particular choice of details for the experimental cuts.
 Comparisons of different calculations become important too.
-A good example of such work in the conext of other measurements can be found in Refs.~\cite{Jadach:1995pd,Arbuzov:1996eq}; for the simulation of FSR QED corrections, the Monte Carlo programs collected for {\tt PHOTOS} generator tests are probably enough.
+A good example of such work in the context of other measurements can be found in Refs.~\cite{Jadach:1995pd,Arbuzov:1996eq}; for the simulation of FSR QED corrections.
+The Monte Carlo programs collected for {\tt PHOTOS} generator tests are probably enough.
 A discussion of QED initial final state interference may follow the strategy presented in \cite{Jadach:1999gz}.
 There, the question of experimental cuts must be included as well.
-Once these steps are completed, discussion of complete electroweak corrections in the context of realistic observables should be simplified.
+Once these steps are finished, discussion of complete electroweak corrections in the context of realistic observables should be simplified.

 Genuine weak corrections have to be taken into account separately.
-Such solutions may be possible, if together with the {\tt PHOTOS Interface}, weak corrections are provided for example with the help of the {\tt TAUOLA Interface}.
+Such solutions may be possible, if together with the {\tt PHOTOS Interface}, weak corrections are provided, for example, using the {\tt TAUOLA Interface}.
 A discussion of the complete electroweak corrections, as shown in Fig. 1a of \cite{Adam:2008ge}, is not the purpose of our document.
-Let us point out however that electroweak non-QED corrections can be in principle installed into the {\tt PYTHIA 8.1} + {\tt PHOTOS} simulation with the help of the e.g. {\tt TAUOLA} interface \cite{Davidson:2010rw}.
+Let us point out however that electroweak non-QED corrections can be, in principle, installed into the {\tt PYTHIA 8.1} + {\tt PHOTOS} simulation using the e.g. {\tt TAUOLA} interface \cite{Davidson:2010rw}.
 But for such a solution to be precise, further work is needed \cite{Bardin-private}.

 Sizeable initial state QED corrections are usually embodied in units simulating parton showers.
 This may need some experimental analysis as well.
-Recently experimental data from LEP1 times were revisited by the DELPHI collaboration \cite{Abdallah:2010tk}.
-Tension between data and the theoretical description is mentioned.
-This may mean that the description of initial state QED bremsstrahlung at the LHC will need to be re-investigated with the help of LHC data as well.
+Experimental data from LEP1 were revisited by the DELPHI collaboration \cite{Abdallah:2010tk}.
+Tension between data and the theoretical description was mentioned.
+This may mean that the description of initial state QED bremsstrahlung at the LHC will need to be re-investigated using LHC data as well.
 That is also why it might be useful to keep initial state QED, final state QED and their interference corrections in separate modules.